 * Don’t overcrowd sightings

 * Don’t use phones to call others

 * Don’t drive off road, don’t rev your engine or move your vehicle unnecessary whilst around animals

-We wish you a wonderful time in and around South Luangwa and look forward hearing your wildlife stories!
+We wish you a wonderful time in and around South Luangwa and look forward hearing your wildlife and community stories!

-Should you be interested to expand your knowledge on animals a bit, or you are unsure on wildlife behaviour; then we highly recommend taking a guided game drive or two during your stay in Luangwa.
-This will give you a feel for what the animals may do, and build your confidence on what to expect when you are driving yourself around.
-Our professional guide will drive your rental vehicle and you keep the vehicle outside of his game drive hours.
-Do get in touch with us on this or read on about our mix and match safaris..
+Should you be interested to expand your knowledge on animals a bit, or you are unsure on wildlife behaviour; we highly recommend taking a guided game drive or two to enhance your self-drive adventures.
+This will give you a feel for what the animals may do, and build your confidence on what to expect when you are driving yourself through villages and game management areas.
+Our professional guide will drive an open professional safari vehicle for game drives inside the National Park and you may keep the vehicle outside of his game drive hours, or you swap back to your closed 4x4 hire vehicle.
+Do get in touch with us on this or read on about our mix and match safaris.

 Have a fantastic time!